Sigmmma/c20/src/content/h1/guides/map-making/kill-volumes/readme.md

 1. Select "Trigger volumes" in the Hierarchy view
 2. Right click on the ground in the Game window to place a volume
 3. Left click and drag the faces of the new volume to adjust its size
+4. Rotate the volume using the active marker if needed
-4. Using the Properties palette, give the volume a suitable name like `kill_volume` (should be lower-case)
+5. Using the Properties palette, give the volume a suitable name like `kill_volume` (should be lower-case)

-Trigger volumes are axis-aligned and cannot be rotated, so you may need to place multiple with different names.
+To cover a larger area, you may need to place multiple volumes with different names.

 ![](trigger-volume.jpg)